alonsoJASL/macrosight/md-logs/shapeevolution-iterative.md

 this approach lacks the **information** of the shape to stop the contour to take up difficult shapes.

-## Update frame and save segmentation after disambiguation
+## Update frame ans save segmentation after disambiguation
 First, let's look at an example:
 ### Three cells into clump: `wuc=8007005` on frames `15:18`